kmsignix/zoom-readydox/README.md

 ## Explanation of Files
 - Documents / Forms / PDFs
-  - Example PDFs for the insurance data request and recall notice.
+  - Example PDFs for the Change of State and Insurance form, and the Inspection and Servicing form.
-- CSVs
+- HTMLs
-  - Example CSVs that contain distribution lists and details of prepopulated fields and data to be collected.
+  - Example web pages thats how a sample document / form library.
+One is for owner-facing customer services, while the other is for an Intranet page for the Service Center.
+The top links in each form start a ReadyDoX transaction (the others are placeholders).
 - Excel file
   - File to transform the output of the Report to a more general-purpose format.
 - Walkthrough PDF